cereskou/agentserver/README.md

 ```

 ### Execute in agent mode
-Multiple agents can be started on others machine.And the agent will registerate to the master by using broadcast.
+Multiple agents can be started on others machine.
+And the agent will automatically register the master by using broadcast message.

 ```
 agentserver.exe --cmd agent --log trace